Motoki-Higa/REST-express-mongoDBAtlas/README.md

 # REST-express-mongoDBAtlas

-Simple CRUD REST api app which is connected to mongoDB via mongoDB native driver.
+Simple CRUD REST api app.

+__WISHMAN__<br>
+It's a wish list app with minimul input fields (ITEM / PRICE / IMAGE).<br>
+You can post / edit / update / delete your wish items.

+*CSS preprocessor is not used as main purpose of this app to focus on REST api and CRUD operation.

 ## Getting Started